 All our labeling is carefully written with OSHA's Globally Harmonized Standards in mind.
-Although our products are a liquid mixture in a contained marking pen form, we may display warnings and pictograms that were originally meant for the individual constituent ingredients, in bulk form, that are used to create the markers.
+Although our products are a liquid mixture contained in a stable marking pen form, we may display warnings and pictograms that were originally meant for the individual constituent ingredients of the mixture, each in bulk form.
 This is because the SDS sheets of the chemicals and mixtures coming from their respective manufacturers display the hazardous materials concerns of the form of the product sent out of their factory.
-These include powders that risk inhalation if handled improperly, and large drums filled with liquids that risk spillage also if handled improperly.
-Marking pen products do not pose the same dangers that products in these forms pose.
+These include powders that are hazardous if risk of inhalation is present, or flammable liquids that pose risks of combustion or spillage if handled improperly.
+Marking pen products do not pose the same dangers that products in large cans or drums pose.
 We list the original warnings nevertheless since the SDS's provided are our only frame of manufacturer guaranteed reference.
-Included are cautionary statements and pictograms.
+Our safety data sheets include all cautionary statements and pictograms.

 All containers shipping lose ink or paint have affixed a label like seen above.
 We conform to OSHA shipping standards and fully disclose the hazardous materials information required for shipping by air, sea, and ground transport.

-Due to these updated regulations, any products produced on or after August 30, 2018 that are sold in or into California must include a chemical exposure warning if
+Due to these updated regulations, any products produced on or after August 30, 2018 that are sold in or into California must include a chemical exposure warning and triangle graphic if

 In many instances, companies may not know if the use of their product will in fact lead to a sufficient exposure so as to require a warning under California law, and undertaking such an exposure analysis on a product by product basis often is impracticable and cost prohibitive.
 Therefore, out of an abundance of caution many companies will apply a warning to their product to inform consumers about the potential exposure and avoid the fines and litigation costs that a failure to warn could bring.

 In this regard, Arro-mark® is no different than most companies distributing or selling consumer products in or into California except for our predominantly industrial distributor customer base.
-Arro-mark® makes many products and chemicals available to consumers in California, including dyes, pigments, vehicles, thinners, solvents, metals, plastics and others.
+Arro-mark® makes many products available to consumers in California.
+These are mixtures that include solvents, dyes, pigments, resins, binding vehicles, thinners, metals, plastics and others.
 While California has made the determination that all companies must warn about exposure to fine particulate matter, fumes from solvents such as Xylene or MIBK, Arro-Mark® cannot practicably analyze each of the constituent ingredients of the mixtures we buy that contribute to our effective paint and ink formulas if a warning is required.
 We disclose hazmat concerns in the original forms coming from their source.

-As a result, starting in June 2018 and moving forward, consumers will start to see some form of a Proposition 65 warning applied to marking pen labels if the Safety Data Sheet (SDS) of any of the constituent ingredients states a Prop 65 chemical.
+Starting in June 2018 and moving forward, consumers will start to see some form of a Proposition 65 warning applied to marking pen labels if the Safety Data Sheet (SDS) of any of the constituent ingredients states a Prop 65 listed chemical.
 These will be labeled nationwide since we cannot predict or dictate our distributors selling our products into the state of California.
 On our product labels, SDS sheets, website pages, and in the product descriptions of our catalog, we display all required warnings according to California Prop.
 65.